Apatran/not_another_slackbot/README.md

 Usage:

 - Place your slack authorization token in a text file and pass that file name in as a program argument
-- Fill out the channel coes and the message handling to your liking
+- Fill out the channel codes and the message handling to your liking